 Nestled in Paris’ prestigious Golden Triangle is the highly authentic stall ofEnni Udon, whose fumes intoxicate the entire Rue de la Renaissance.
 Specializing in udon, thick noodles made with soft wheat flour, this establishment welcomes you to its 8th arrondissement lair for a timeless gourmet experience.

 For our fanciest address of the lot, we’re heading for the Royal Monceau!
 The palace is home to the brilliant Il Carpaccio, a tribute to Italian gastronomy in its own right.
-Masterfully run by chefs Oliver Piras and Alessandra Del Favero, the gourmet restaurant serves up the best dishes from the boot on a daily basis, thanks to an exclusive menu!
+Masterfully run by chefs Oliver Piras and Alessandra Del Favero, the gourmet restaurant serves up the best dishes from the Botte region every day, thanks to an exclusive menu!

 Yacátan

 Among the capital’s most festive restaurants, how can we not mention the latest addition: Yacátan?
-Are you looking for a trendy restaurant where you can dine on muy caliente food and cocktails to the sound of music?
+Looking for a trendy restaurant where you can dine on muy caliente food and cocktails to the sound of music?
 Look no further!
-Just a stone’s throw from the Champs-ElysĂ©es, a veritable Mayan temple opens its doors to you.
+Just a stone’s throw from the Champs-Elysées, a veritable Mayan temple opens its doors to you.

 Le Camondo